HellaOrg/HellaAPI/README.md

 If you do not need to fetch CCB data, you can safely ignore the `YOSTAR_*` fields in the `.env` file.

 ## Acknowledgements

+The people over at [MooncellWiki](https://github.com/MooncellWiki/) for their datamining efforts and their freely available resources.

 [thesadru/ArkPRTS](https://github.com/thesadru/ArkPRTS) for providing direct access to official game servers and data.